 Almost every pregnant woman asks this question during their pregnancy, “How will I know if I’m really in labor?”
 When you first think about this question, you might wonder, “How do you not know?!
 I mean, it’s a pretty obvious and intense feeling, right?”
-Well yes, labor can get pretty intense, but early labor (and sometimes active labor) can get confused with Braxton Hicks by some women.
+Yes, labor can get pretty intense, but early labor (and sometimes active labor) can get confused with Braxton Hicks by some women.
 We’ve all heard the horror stories about how some women didn’t make it to the hospital before their baby was born (they thought active labor was just strong Braxton Hicks).
 Or the polar opposite — they kept getting sent back home because they thought their Braxton Hicks were becoming the real thing.

 It can be frustrating when you’re not sure what’s going on.
 What’s important to understand is the difference between Braxton Hicks and real labor contractions.
 Since I’ve been asked this question, “How will I know if I’m really in labor,” multiple times, I thought I would share with you some tips on what to look for and how to know the difference!

 First, What are Braxton Hicks Contractions?

 Braxton Hicks contractions are when your uterine muscles tighten for approximately 30 to 60 seconds, and then it releases and relaxes.
 Sometimes they can last as long as two minutes, but this isn’t as common.

 Some women begin to feel their Braxton Hicks contractions as early as their second trimester (around 16 – 20 weeks), but they are most commonly felt in the third trimester.
-There are plenty of women though that never feel their Braxton Hicks at all during their pregnancy, and that’s normal too.
+There are plenty of women, though, that never feel their Braxton Hicks during their pregnancy.
+This is normal too.

 What Do Braxton Hicks Contractions Feel Like?

 Many women describe it as a tightening sensation of their abdomen.
 It doesn’t hurt, but their bump becomes tight and firm.
 Other women say that Braxton Hicks feel like mild menstrual cramps.